-- (a) Subsidiary incorporated to market real estate properties of the Group and other related parties. - (b) Subsidiaries/associate incorporated in prior years but have not yet started commercial operations as of September 30, 2022. - (c) Subsidiary incorporated in prior year but ceased its operations as a marketing arm of real estate properties in 2014. - (d) Subsidiary acquired in 2015 which is yet to resume its operations, which is primarily to manufacture, distribute, and buy and sell wearing apparel and its accessories such as zipper, buttons, etc. - (e) Subsidiary primarily engaged in operating a school for primary and secondary education but ceased its operation effective June 30, 2022. - (f) Subsidiary of the Company starting 2018 when the Company obtained de facto control over the entity and was accounted for under the pooling-of-interest method.
+- (a) Subsidiary incorporated to market real estate properties of the Group and other related parties. - (b) Subsidiaries/associate incorporated in prior years but have not yet started commercial operations as of March 31, 2023. - (c) Subsidiary incorporated in 2008 but ceased its operations as a marketing arm of real estate properties in 2014. - (d) Subsidiary acquired in 2015 which is yet to resume its operations, which is primarily to manufacture, distribute, and buy and sell wearing apparel and its accessories such as zipper, buttons, etc. - (e) Subsidiary primarily engaged in operating a school for primary and secondary education.
+In 2022, the subsidiary ceased its operations. - (f) Subsidiary of the Company starting 2018 when the Company obtained de facto control over the entity and was accounted for under the pooling-of-interest method.

-The registered office address, which is also the place of operations, of the Company's subsidiaries and associates, except for EPHI, LBASSI, 20th Century and PCMI, is located at 2nd Floor Tower 2, Kasara Urban Resort Residences P.E.
-Antonio St., Brgy.
-Ugong Pasig City.
+The registered office address, which is also the place of operations, of the Company's subsidiaries and associates, except for EPHI, LBASSI, 20th Century and PCMI, is located at 2nd Floor Tower 2, Kasara Urban Resort Residences P. Antonio St., Brgy.
+Ugong, Pasig City.
 Below is the summary of the registered office address of the other subsidiaries, which is also the place of their operation.